Qvatriks/develop/README.md

 develop
 Development notes

-I will write here some code
+I will write here some code for my research

 [f[f[f